ahmeddiefy/EpiS_LFSR/README.md

 Matlab (For training/test data generation and performance evaluation)

 # Datasets:
-The datasets used in our paper can be downloaded through [this link] (shorturl.at/gtY19).
+The datasets used in our paper can be downloaded through [this link](shorturl.at/gtY19).